hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Stivers et al. (2009)

 There is a universal pattern for turn-taking.
-People aim to minimize gap and overlap in conversations.
+People aim to minimize gaps and overlap in conversations.

 - Slower: